t-nissie/fft_check_mpi/README.md

 ----
 It is very important that machines have the *de facto standard* and *ultra fast* FFT library, FFTW <http://www.fftw.org/> .

 See also:
 * <http://www.fftw.org/doc/Transposed-distributions.html>
 * <http://www.fftw.org/doc/Combining-MPI-and-Threads.html>

 How to build fft_check_mpi
 --------------------------
-There are some makefiles for SR16000, FX10, etc in flat MPI and in OpenMP+MPI hybrid parallelization.
+There are makefiles for some machines such as SR16000, FX10, etc.
+Flat MPI and OpenMP+MPI hybrid parallelization versions of makefiles are provided.

     $ make -f fft_check_mpi.flatMPI.Makefile.FX10-mpifrtpx
     $ make -f fft_check_mpi.hybrid.Makefile.SR16000-xlf90_r-fftw_xlc